Life insurance in your 50s. Is it worth buying?

 You have many things to look forward to in your 50s — taking a bucket list trip with your partner, trying your hand at a new career (because you have the flexibility to do so), and enjoying the fruits of your labor from the first half-century of your life.

 Overall, it’s a time to bask in the financial security you’ve been working to create over the years and ensure you’re on the right path for retirement.
 When it comes to smart financial planning in your 50s, does life insurance have a rightful place in the mix?

-If you buy life insurance in your 50s, it does cost significantly more — there’s no way around it.
+If you buy life insurance in your 50s, it does cost significantly more — there’s no way around it, as you might discover when getting a life insurance quote.
 If you no longer have financial dependents and have enough savings to cover debts or final expenses, a term life insurance policy might be an unnecessary expense.

 But, if you find yourself in your 50s with people who rely on your income to survive, then buying more life insurance coverage might be the right move for you.

 Real life does not happen on a set schedule.